Eufras1a/Simple-Alarm-Clock-with-Arduino/README.md

 # Simple-Alarm-Clock-with-Arduino
-It's an Alarm Clock Code with 4 buttons, and uses the inferior 24 hour format.
+It's an Alarm Clock Code with 4 buttons.

--uses a 24 hour format
+-uses the inferior 24 hour format

--resets everytime it's power is disconnected
+-resets everytime it's power is disconnected, so need to set current time again and again >.<

 -~~need to add comments ( i swear i will do it before december )~~

 done :)

 ~~only 5 months late~~